PaulRudin/stbotolphs/docs/deploy.md

 utilisation and consistent monitoring, updating etc. With a bit more time I'd deploy some in-cluster monitoring and custom metrics.

+We're also dependent on github workflows, but these are pretty simple and mostly invoke scripts or makefiles in the repo, so should be relatively easy to re-write for other CI/CD systems.
+Using flux in the cluster means that we don't need third party CI/CD for updating k8s manifests and image updating.

 ## Bootstrapping